osolmaz/claude-code-sandbox/docs/2025-05-25-first-design.md

   - Git configuration

 #### 4. **Git Workflow**
+- **IMPORTANT**: Branch switching happens INSIDE the container, not on the host
+- Host repository remains on its current branch
-- Container automatically starts on a new branch (never on main)
+- Container automatically creates and switches to a new branch internally
 - Branch naming: `claude/[timestamp]`
-- Claude can make commits but cannot switch branches
+- Claude can make commits but cannot switch branches after initial creation
-- Git wrapper prevents branch switching operations
+- Git wrapper prevents branch switching operations within container

 #### 5. **Change Detection & Review**
 - Real-time monitoring for new commits